-Plots of the scattered photon energy in the limit of head-on scattering $(\phi = 0)$ are shown in Figure~\ref{fig:analyticmodel}a.
-Although the scattered photons are monoenergetic at any single detection angle, the bandwidth is a function of the collection solid angle that scales as $(\Delta \omega_f/\omega_{f}) \approx 0.29(\theta\gamma)^2 - 0.1333(\theta\gamma)^4$ in the range $\theta\gamma<0.7$, as shown in Figure~\ref{fig:analyticmodel}b.
-Integrating over the differential cross-section for scattering and transforming to the laboratory reference frame, the fraction of photons collected also scales with collection solid angle as $f_C \approx 1.49(\theta\gamma)^2~-~2.18(\theta\gamma)^4$ in the range $\theta\gamma<0.4$.
-Details of this calculation are given in Appendix~\ref{app:derivation:xs}.
+Plots of the scattered photon energy in the limit of head-on scattering $(\phi = 0)$ are shown in Fig.~\ref{fig:analyticmodel}(a).
+Although the scattered photons are monoenergetic at any single detection angle, collecting photons scattered into a range of angles will produce a broad-band source.
+The bandwidth is then a function of the collection solid angle that scales as $(\Delta \omega_{\textrm{f}}/\omega_{f}) \approx 0.29(\theta\gamma)^2 - 0.13(\theta\gamma)^4$ in the range $\theta\gamma<0.7$, as shown in Fig.~\ref{fig:analyticmodel}(b).
+Integrating over the differential cross section for scattering and transforming to the laboratory reference frame, the fraction of photons collected scales with collection solid angle as $f_{\textrm{C}} \approx 1.49(\theta\gamma)^2~-~2.18(\theta\gamma)^4$ in the range $\theta\gamma<0.4$.
+(Details of this calculation are given in Appendix~\ref{app:derivation:xs}.)
 The efficiency of the source is limited by the required bandwidth: to achieve 1\% (2\%) intrinsic bandwidth requires collimation to $\theta\gamma\leq0.19$ (0.27) rad, which in turn includes only 5\% (10\%) of the scattered photons.
-If the photon energy is tuned using the electron beam energy, the collimation will need to be adjusted to maintain optimal collection angle as a function of $\gamma$.
-Other sources of spectral broadening include:\cite{SR:Kramer:2018}
+If the photon energy is tuned using the electron-beam energy, the collimation will need to be adjusted to maintain optimal collection angle as a function of $\gamma$.
+Other sources of spectral broadening include \cite{SciRep:Kramer:2018}:

-Here, $a_{0,\textrm{eff}}$ is the effective normalized vector potential, weighted by the local number of photons in the laser pulse, and $\sigma_{\theta,\textrm{eff}}$ is the electron beam divergence weighted over the laser pulse.
-The x-ray bandwidth scaling with laser and electron bandwidth follows directly from the numerator of Eq.~\ref{eq:frequency}.
+Here, $a_{0,\textrm{eff}}$ is the effective normalized vector potential weighted by the local number of photons in the laser pulse, and $\sigma_{\theta,\textrm{eff}}$ is the electron-beam divergence weighted over the laser pulse.
+The x-ray bandwidth scaling with laser and electron bandwidth follows directly from the numerator of Eq.~(\ref{eq:frequency}).
 The quadratic scaling with laser intensity $a_0$ arises from a reduction in the instantaneous energy of the electron beam within the laser packet due to the ponderomotive force.
 (This form assumes a Gaussian laser packet.)
-To maintain a scattered photon bandwidth of 1\%, Eq.~\ref{eq:bandwidth} suggests the intensity must be limited to $a_{0,\textrm{eff}} < 0.15$.
-With control of the laser temporal and spectral properties this effect may be limited, allowing monoenergetic scattering with more intense beams.
+To maintain a scattered photon bandwidth of 1\%, Eq.~(\ref{eq:bandwidth}) suggests the intensity must be limited to $a_{0,\textrm{eff}} < 0.15$.
+With control of the laser temporal and spectral properties this effect may be limited, allowing monoenergetic scattering with more intense beams \cite{PRE:Ramsey:2022}.